Tamil language

-Tamil (Note: /ˈtæmɪl, ˈtɑːm-/ TAM-il-,_-TAHM--.) (தமிழ், ISO, /ta/, is a Dravidian language natively spoken by the Tamil people of South Asia.
+Tamil (Note: /ˈtæmɪl, ˈtɑːm-/ TAM-il-,_-TAHM--.) (தமிழ், ISO, /ta/) is a Dravidian language spoken by the Tamil people of South Asia where they are concentrated in Tamil Nadu and Pondicherry in India and the Northern and Eastern Provinces in Sri Lanka.
 It is one of the longest-surviving classical languages in the world, attested since c.
 300 BCE.

 Tamil was the lingua franca for early maritime traders in South India, with Tamil inscriptions found outside of the Indian subcontinent, such as Indonesia, Thailand, and Egypt.
 The language has a well-documented history with literary works like Sangam literature, consisting of over 2,000 poems.
 Tamil script evolved from Tamil Brahmi, and later, the vatteluttu script was used until the current script was standardized.
 The language has a distinct grammatical structure, with agglutinative morphology that allows for complex word formations.

 Tamil is the official language of the state of Tamil Nadu and union territory of Puducherry in India.
 It is also one of the official languages of Sri Lanka and Singapore.
 Tamil-speaking diaspora communities exist in several countries across the world.
 Tamil was the first to be recognized as a classical language of India by the Central Government in 2004.

 Etymology

 The earliest extant Tamil literary works and their commentaries celebrate the Pandiyan Kings for the organization of long-term Tamil Sangams, which researched, developed and made amendments to the Tamil language.
 Although the name of the language which was developed by these Tamil Sangams is mentioned as Tamil, the period when the name "Tamil" came to be applied to the language is unclear, as is the precise etymology of the name.
-The earliest attested use of the name is found in Tholkappiyam, which is dated as early as the 2nd century BCE.
+The earliest attested use of the name is found in Tholkappiyam, which is also the oldest extant Tamil text, dated as early as the 2nd century BCE.
 The Hathigumpha inscription, inscribed around a similar period (150 BCE) by Kharavela, the Jain king of Kalinga, also refers to a Tamira Samghatta (Tamil confederacy).

-The Samavayanga Sutra, dated to the 3rd century BCE contains a reference to a Tamil script named 'Damili'.
+The Samavayanga Sutra, dated to the 3rd century BCE, contains a reference to a Tamil script named 'Damili'.